liqihao2000/liqihao2000.github.io/_codes/code_02_AllenCahn.md

 ---
-title: "Codes for the SAV Approach to the Allen-Cahn Equation"
+title: "SAV Approach to the Allen-Cahn Equation"
-# collection: teaching
-# type: "Graduate course"
-# permalink: /teaching/2014-spring-teaching-1
-# venue: "Chang'an University"

 date: 2026-01-01
-location: "B271"
----

 This is a description of a teaching experience.
 You can use markdown like any other post.